Mr-Ferjani/Expected-Goals-Estimator-Football-/README.md

-# Expected Goals Esrimator (Football): Project Overview
+# Expected Goals Estimator (Football): Project Overview

-* Created a tool that estimates the number of goals that will be scored throughout the season to help football scouts with the recruitment of prosepect palyers.
+* Created a tool that estimates the number of goals that will be scored throughout the season to help football scouts with the recruitment of prospect palyers.
 * Scraped around 3000 players statistics playing in the top 5 leagues from FBref.com using Pandas.
 * Engineered features to give more edge for players playing in top teams and in leagues that usually concedes more goals.
 * Optimized Linear, Lasso Regressions, and Random Forest Regressors using GridsearchCV to discern the best model.